Global Women's Strike: Background

 Poster of a demonstration connected to the 8 March 2017 strike in Turin (Italy).

 Women and girls perform nearly two-thirds of the work in most given households.
 This work includes physical labor such as washing dishes, doing laundry, vacuuming, etc. but also emotional labor such as sending out birthday cards, organizing family vacations, preparing for holidays, etc. Much of this work in the household, while at times is referred to as a "second shift," remains unpaid.
 It is also not included in a country's gross national product or gross domestic product, although women's unpaid labor is estimated at nearly $11 trillion.
 Many of the women engaged in this campaign argue that a large portion of this problem can be traced back to the military-industrial complex.
-Over $1 trillion a year is spent on the military worldwide, owing a large portion of this spending to the United States.
+More than $1 trillion a year is spent on the military worldwide, owing a large portion of this spending to the United States.
 If 10% of this money was circulated back into the community, it could be used to provide essentials for living: water, basic health care, sanitation, nutrition programs, literacy programs, minimum wage.
 The Global Women's Strike, which is a result of the International Wages for Housework Campaign started by Selma James in 1972, seeks the recognition and payment for all caring work and the return of military spending to the community through a policy of "Invest in Caring, Not Killing".